 What Is Apache NiFi?

 Apache NiFi is a real-time open source data ingestion platform designed to manage data transfer between different sources and destination systems.

 It was built based on NiagraFiles technology, originally pioneered by the NSA, and then donated to Apache Software foundation.
 With the latest release of version 1.13, Apache NiFi offers an active release schedule and thriving developer community.

 Apache NiFi supports a wide array of data formats like logs, geo location data, social feeds, and more.
 Apache can handle anything that can be accessed via an HTTPS.
 Apache NiFi supports several different protocols including HTTP/S, SFTP, HDFS, as well several different messaging systems, such as Apache Kafka or ActiveMQ, and most major databases.
 This means that a wide variety of data sources and protocols are supported, making this platform popular among IT professionals who deal with massive data lakes and complex data flows.

 Apache NiFi is used as a real-time integrated data logistics and simple event processing platform.
-Some of the use-cases include the following:
+Some Apache NiFi example use-cases include the following: